-- 1. The Board of Trustees will review and approve contracts that exceed a total value of \$200,000 over the life of the contract, including any option years. - 2.
-The Board of Trustees will review and approve the following contract changeorders: - a. change orders that increase the total contract value to \$200,000 or more - b. change orders for contracts with a total value over \$200,000 that increase the total contract by 15% or more - c. all change orders over \$200,000 - 3.
-The Board of Trustees will review and approve payment disbursements with a value of \$200,000 or more.
-The Board may preapprove disbursements equal to or great than \$200,000 by resolution. - 4.
+- 1. The Board of Trustees will review and approve contracts that exceed a total value of \$250,000 over the life of the contract, including any option years. - 2.
+The Board of Trustees will review and approve the following contract change-orders and correlating disbursement or expense: - a. change orders that increase the total contract value to \$250,000 or more. - b. change orders for contracts with a total value over \$250,000 that increase the total contract by 25% or more. - c. all change orders over \$250,000. - 3.
+The Board of Trustees will review and approve expense or payment disbursements with a value of \$250,000 or more.
+The Board may preapprove expenses or disbursements equal to or greater than \$250,000 by resolution. - 4.
 The Executive Director may approve change orders, contracts, and disbursements described above in order to meet an urgent need for goods and services prior to approval by the Board of Trustees if the Authority will sustain serious injury if the change order, contract, or disbursement is not approved immediately.
 The Executive Director will report the approval of any change order, contract, or disbursement resulting from an urgent need to the Board of Trustees at its next scheduled meeting.